cardano-foundation/CIPs/CIP-0068/README.md

 1. The `user token` and `reference NFT` do not need to be minted in the same transaction.
 The order of minting is also not important.
 2. It may be the case that there can be multiple `user tokens` (multiple asset names or quantity greater than 1) referencing the same `reference NFT`.

-The version 1 datum in the output with the `reference NFT` contains the metadata at the first field of the constructor 0.
-The version number is at the second field of this constructor.
+The version 1 datum in the output with the `reference NFT` contains metadata and a version number.
+Based on the constructor the first field is either a single metadata (constructor 0) or a map from reference assets to metadata (constructor 1).
+The version number is at the second field of the datum and applies to all metadata.

-From version 2 onwards the versioning is handled instead by the datum constructor index.
-Enforcing that every single reference token has to be on a separate UTxO might cause unnecessarily large ADA locking.
-Especially, when considering NFTs and sending the reference tokens to an unspendable address with `> 1 ADA`.
+Having every single reference token has to be on a separate UTxO might require unnesessarily large amount of ADA to be locked along with it.
+Especially, when considering NFT series and sending the reference tokens to an unspendable address with more than 1 ADA.
+In this case batching the metadata through constructor 1 can be beneficial.
+On the other hand, if the data is referenced often from smart contracts: including and parsing the batched metadata might be much more expensive.

+The proposal does not make any assumptions about the exact datum storage method: inlined or using just the hash.
+There are trade-offs when it comes to using inlining the datum.
+Inlining will increase UTxO storage costs, while hashes increase interaction costs - see CIP-0032.

 ```
 big_int = int / big_uint / big_nint